 Do NOT skip this step.
-Let's learn something new that you can use for your ecommerce business right away.👍
+Let's learn something new that you can use in your ecommerce business right away.👍

 Without effective search engine optimisation (SEO), it is unlikely that your business will ever reach the top results on platforms such as Google.
 Getting this right is the difference between a good business and a great business.

-Talk to many online store owners, and you’ll often find that keyword research is the regular business activity which they do.
+Talk to many online store owners, and you’ll often find that keyword research is their regular business activity.

-This article will be showing you how you can implement effective SEO techniques to your business.
+This article will show you how to implement effective SEO techniques in your business.

-The underlying premise is that SEO helps Google and other search engines (including Amazon and eBay) understand what you are as a business and what you are trying to sell.
-The better your SEO, the better the chances that these websites can find your storefront and rank them.
+The underlying premise is that SEO helps Google and other search engines (including Amazon and eBay) understand what you are as a business and what you're trying to sell.
+The better your SEO, the better the chances that these search engines can find your storefront and rank them.
 The higher your result, the more likely a customer is going to visit your store compared to competitors.

 SEO is built on keyword research.
 The easier it is to describe your business and your products, the simpler it is for customers to find you.
 Having a wide range of uncomplicated descriptions can dramatically increase the chances of customers discovering your business.

-The more traffic you generate leads to more sales so effective ecommerce keyword research is worth the investment.
+The more traffic you generate will lead to more sales, so effective ecommerce keyword research is worth the investment.

 Important terminology you should know

-Let’s start with a few essential definitions to to help your understand the rest of the article and assist your own research:
+Let’s start with a few essential definitions to help you understand the rest of the article and assist your own research:

 These are certain words or phrases that describe what your business is about and how this translates on your website.
-Their purpose is to describe your business or products with as as accurately as possible.
-Using relevant wordings in title pages and throughout the content gives search engines a clearer picture of what your website or store is about.
-The most effective keywords have a high search rate but are low in competition.
+Their purpose is to describe your business or products as accurately as possible.
+Using relevant words in title pages and throughout the content gives search engines a clearer picture of what your website or store is about.
+The most effective keywords have a high search rate and are low in competition.

-There are two types of links for SEO purposes: internal and external.
-Internal links direct a user to a page that is found in your own website where as an external link sends a user away from your website.
+There are two types of links that serve SEO purposes: internal and external.
+Internal links direct users to a page that is found in your own website, whereas an external link sends users away from your website.
 The best pages have both internal and external links as it tells a search engine that you hold a position of authority in the field.